Guangzhou–Zhuhai railway: Jiangmen tunnel

-Constructing the railway involved digging a 9185 m long tunnel in Jiangmen.
+Constructing the railway involved digging a 9185-meter-long tunnel in Jiangmen.
 By May 2010, over half of the tunnel had been dug, and the entire tunnel was expected to be completed by the end of February 2011.
-However, as of December 2011, it was reported that the workers still had about 100 m to go.
+However, as of December 2011, it was reported that about 100 meters of the tunnel still remained to be completed.

 Future

 The railway is expected to carry passenger services in the future.

 Nansha Port railway

 A branch from Yayao railway station, the Nansha Port railway, will link the line with Nansha port and will also carry passengers to Nansha railway station.